 Over the last few months, we have been looking for a new private equity partner to fuel our next stage of growth.
 I’m pleased to reveal that yesterday evening, we completed on a transaction that brought in Palatine Private Equity to hold an equity stake in FourNet.
 Palatine PE have a strong track record in backing management teams for growth and have investments in organisations in adjacent sectors to FourNet, with a similar customer set.
 They also have a strong focus on ESG (Environmental Social Governance) which makes them a great fit culturally for FourNet.

-Our new partnership will Palatine keeps us at the forefront of our industry, where we will continue to put our customers first, and to show them, and the rest of the market, how technology, and how FourNet, can help them flourish in a changing world.
+Our new partnership with Palatine keeps us at the forefront of our industry, where we will continue to put our customers first, and to show them, and the rest of the market, how technology, and how FourNet, can help them flourish in a changing world.”

 Richard Pennington, CEO